 I asked if she had taken the dog to the vet recently to make sure that there wasn’t anything physically wrong with the dog and she said yes and that the dog had been given a clean bill of health.

 In talking to her and scheduling an appointment to come take a look at the dog, I asked her if the dog had been tested for hypothyroidism.
 She told me she wasn’t sure.
 I asked if she would call her vets office and ask the question.
 She did and the answer was no. The vet questioned why I would even suggest that the thyroid could be a problem.
 The answer is simple, low Thyroid can cause sudden aggression in dogs.
 However it is often overlooked.
 In fact Rottweilers are high on the list for this problem

 I suggested for her to take the dog in to have the Thyroid checked.
 When she called the vet’s office to schedule the test he acted like I was crazy and so was she.
 The test came back with a low normal level.
 Her vet suggested putting the dog on medication.
 Here is the amazing part, after putting the dog on medication his Thyroid levels came up to a higher level and the aggression went away.

-Now you have to understand the dogs Thyroid levels were in the accepted normal level BUT in a very low normal.
-By giving the medication its levels came into the higher range of where it’s Thyroid should be and the aggression went away.
+Now you have to understand the dogs Thyroid levels are in the accepted normal level BUT in a very low normal.
+By giving the medication it’s levels came into the higher range of where it’s Thyroid and the aggression went away.